baro

 Every phase has a routed default, picked to match the workload of that phase.
 Reasoning-heavy phases get the flagship model; the per-turn verdict phase gets the cheap one.

-Critic stays on the cheap tier because it runs once per agent per turn (highest-volume call in a run) and its verdict is a structured PASS/FAIL — flagship reasoning doesn't move that needle.
+Critic stays on the cheap tier on Claude/OpenAI paths because it runs once per agent per turn (highest-volume call in a run) and its verdict is a structured PASS/FAIL — flagship reasoning doesn't move that needle.
+Codex CLI doesn't let you swap models mid-session, so on the Codex path every phase shares whatever model your Codex CLI is configured for (default gpt-5.5 with reasoning_effort=high).

 Each phase has its own --*-model flag if you want to override the routed default without touching the rest: